 - To collect information that will inform future national and local status assessments (e.g., County Rare Plant Registers) and improve our understanding of their ecology and reasons for decline.

-This talk on the Scottish HectAd Rare Plant Project, given at the Scottish Spring Conference in March gives a good overview.
+This talk on the Scottish HectAd Rare Plant Project, given at the Scottish Spring Conference in March 2021 gives background and an overview.

 - Search for notable Scottish plant species populations in 10 km squares (hectads) where they have not been recorded since 2000